jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

 ### 169 Chief executive must monitor current and emerging trends in building design, etc, and must report annually to Minister
 (1) The chief executive must monitor current and emerging trends in building design, building technologies, and other factors that may affect—
-  (a) the building code and acceptable solutions and verification methods:
+  (a) the building code, acceptable solutions, verification methods, and building product specifications:
   (b) any warnings or bans under section 26(2) in force in relation to a building product or building method:
   (c) any guidance information published by the chief executive under section 175:
   (d) any other functions and duties of the chief executive under this Act.